 Much of Oregon City's importance lies in its early history as the first permanent Euro-American settlement in the Willamette Valley and the first incorporated city west of the Rocky Mountains.
 Founded in 1829 and incorporated in 1844, it first became the home to fur traders and missionaries.
 As "the end of the Oregon Trail," it soon became the final destination for many early immigrants.

 Prior to Euro-American settlement, the area where Oregon City is located was a focal point for fishing and trade among the Native Americans and home to the Clowwewalla (also known as the Charcowah) and the Cashhooks Indians (of the Upper Chinookan Linguistic group) and the Molalla Indians (of the Waiilatpuan Linguistic family).
 The nearby Clackamas Indians, also of the Upper Chinookan Linguistic group, located their villages along the Clackamas River.
-Smallpox, cholera and other Euro-American diseases introduced by early explorers decimated the tribes.
+Smallpox, cholera, and other Euro-American diseases introduced by early explorers decimated the tribes.
 By the time Euro-American settlement in the area began, only about 650 Clowwewalla and Cashhooks remained.
 Their numbers steadily declined into the mid-19th century.
-After the remnants of the tribes were relocated to the Grand Ronde reservation, they became extinct.

 In the 1810s, fur traders explored the Willamette Valley and surrounding areas.
 Donald McKenzie, a partner in the Pacific Fur Company located at Fort Astoria, is believed to be the first white man to visit the area of the Willamette Falls when he ascended the river in 1812.
 The company and the fort were sold to the North West Company, a British enterprise in 1813.
 By 1814, both the North West Company and the Hudson's Bay Company regularly trapped the lower Columbia and Willamette Rivers.
 In 1821 the two fur companies merged under the Hudson's Bay name and four years later built Fort Vancouver.